Increasing engagement in your health benefit

 Some examples of employee wellness programs include:

-Keep in mind that you can design your well-being program to meet the needs of your employees.
+Keep in mind that you can design your employee benefit programs to meet the needs of your employees.
 You can focus purely on physical wellness, or take a holistic approach by including social, financial, and mental health.

 5. Offer incentives

-If you want engaged workers, incentives can be a great way to encourage them to take advantage of their health benefits.
+Incentives can be a great way to encourage your employees to take advantage of their health benefits.
 Consider offering rewards or prizes for employee participation in wellness programs, completing health screenings, or reaching specific health goals.
 Incentives can range from gift cards to additional paid time off (PTO), depending on the budget and resources available.

 6. Ask for employee feedback